 Jeffrey W. Freeman

-Jeff Freeman`s career in civil engineering began in 1996.
+Jeff Freeman currently serves as Chief Executive Officer of Engineering Enterprises, Inc. (EEI).
+He began his career in civil engineering in 1996 and became a Principal with the firm in 2005.
 He has a strong background in water resources, environmental engineering and construction administration.
-As Vice President, he is responsible for project management of work involving planning and design for water supply improvements as well as drinking water and wastewater treatment improvements.
+Jeff has extensive experience in work involving planning and design for water supply improvements as well as drinking water and wastewater treatment improvements.

 He is a licensed Professional Engineer (P.E.) in the State of Illinois, a Certified Floodplain Manager (CFM) and a Leadership in Energy and Environmental Design Accredited Professional (LEED AP).
 He has a Bachelor of Science degree in civil engineering and a Master of Science degree in environmental engineering, both from the University of Illinois at Urbana-Champaign.